 Thea Lavin, M.A. | Strategic Projects Director

-After a career in hi-tech public relations and marketing, Thea is honored to be part of the movement to mitigate childhood toxic stress in crisis zones.
+After a hi-tech public relations and marketing career, Thea is honored to be part of the movement to mitigate childhood toxic stress in crisis zones.
 Thea believes that trauma-informed early and primary education is key to securing a prosperous future for all residents of the Holy Land and is honored to tell their stories of resilience and transformation.
 Thea received her Bachelor of Arts in U.S. history from Tufts University and Master of Arts in journalism from Stanford University.
 She lives on her family’s seventh-generation family farm with her husband and twin daughters.

 Thea can be reached at email@example.com

 Itaf Awad, M.A. | Middle East Liaison

 Itaf Awad has led numerous women’s empowerment workshops in Israel, Palestine, Jordan, and Europe.
 In addition to fulfilling the role of reGeneration’s Middle East liaison, Itaf is a staff member of Creativity for Peace in New Mexico and is one of the founders of the Maagal Hakshava NGO promoting the Way of Council as taught by California’s Ojai Foundation.
 Itaf has facilitated the Way of Council with the Sulha Peace Project, Beyond Words, Academy of Central European Schools, and many other organizations in Israel, Palestine, and Europe.
 She also has studied Nonviolent Communication, Compassionate Listening, and the trauma recovery modality, Capacitar.
 Itaf is currently leading Council training at Ein Bustan, the Jewish/Arab kindergarten in Hilf co-sponsored by reGeneration.

 In 2004, Itaf was awarded a scholarship to participate in the first class of Jewish and Arab municipal officials for a Master of Arts in Political Science at the University of Haifa.
 This was the first program of its kind in Israel where Jewish and Arab local authority employees were together for study purposes, with the ultimate aim of implementing projects that will bring their municipalities to work together for common goals.
 Itaf received her Master of Arts in Political Science at the University of Haifa, and she is fluent in Arabic, Hebrew, and English.